mhedgpeth/cafe/docs/demo.md

 ### Install chef-client on the node
   - Run `cafe chef version` and notice that it is not installed
   - Run `cafe chef download 12.16.42` - places it in the staging folder (this could be done by a chef cookbook as well)
-  - Run `cafe chef install 12.16.42` - now it's in add/remove programs
+  - Run `cafe chef install 12.16.42`
-  - Run `cafe chef version` and notice that it is installed
+  - Run `cafe chef version` and notice that it is installed, show add/remove programs
 ### Bootstrap the node
   - Run `cafe chef bootstrap policy: webserver group: uat validator: validator.pem`
   - Run `cafe chef run`